Chalwk/JeriCraftDocs/docs/guides/Jobs.md

 As a **Woodcutter**, your primary responsibility is to cut down trees and collect wood.
 This job allows you to help clear forests, provide timber for building, and support players in need of wood resources.
-The more trees you chop, the more money you earn.
+The more trees you chop, the more gold coins you earn.

 - **Key Activities:**
     - Chopping down trees for wood
     - Collecting logs and saplings
 - **Rewards:**
-    - Earn money for every tree you chop.
+    - Earn gold coins for every tree you chop.
     - Receive experience for different types of wood and the quantity you gather.

 ---